chienleow/react-notes/README.md

 - Performance & Testing
 - Data management (one-way data binding, all the data in your state is immutable, you can't mutate it directly)

+## Main Concepts
+1. Lists and Keys
+  - Keys help React identify which items have changed, are added, or are removed.
+  - Keys should be given to the elements inside the array to give the elements a stable identity.

 ## Components
 - [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
 - [Functional VS Class Components](https://github.com/chienleow/react-notes/blob/main/functional-vs-class-components.md)